Tutikandi

-Tutikandi is a suburb located in Shimla, Himachal Pradesh, India.
+Tutikandi is a part of Shimla city, Himachal Pradesh, India.
 It has the main Inter State Bus Terminal of Shimla.

 Geography

 Tutikandi is located along a section of National Highway 5 (India).
 The region is surrounded by trees of Deodar.
 The average altitude of Shimla is 2206 meters.
 It is 7 km from the nearby railway station.
 This small locality has developed since an Inter State Bus Terminal (ISBT) was added.
 The area was once out of the way of Shimla people.
 It has become a popular place well connected by roads.
 Though situated on the outskirts, the transport system, ISBT, makes the area easily reachable.

 History

 Tutikandi was once an untouched part of Shimla.
 Dense, thick forest covers much of the region.
 For many years it served as a garbage dump.
 Its location was one major reason for choosing it as a dumping site.
 With the expansion the dumping site was relocated.